Positive Behaviour Support

-Our team delivers a wide range of Positive Behaviour Support psychoeducation and coping strategies in these broad categories:
+Our team delivers a wide range of coping strategies in these broad categories:

-- Communication skills, including recognising and expressing one’s own emotional distress, recognising signs of an unhealthy friendship/relationship and learning to set healthy interpersonal boundaries including learning to say no, assertiveness training and negotiation skills training
+- Communication skills, like recognising and expressing one’s own emotional distress, recognising signs of an unhealthy friendship/relationship and learning to set healthy interpersonal boundaries such as saying no, assertiveness training and negotiation skills training

 - Social skills training and building social connections

-- Emotions recognition and regulation (such as depression, anxiety, stress, frustration, anger, grief)
+- Emotions recognition and regulation (depression, anxiety, stress, frustration, anger, grief)

 - Relaxation strategies

-- Keeping well holistic strategies (such as helpful thinking, sleep hygiene, stress and anger management, eating well, hobbies, self-confidence/self-esteem building, exercise regimes)
+- Keeping well holistic strategies (helpful thinking, sleep hygiene, stress and anger management, eating well, hobbies, self-confidence/self-esteem building, exercise regimes)

 - Goal setting and working towards goals

-- Addictive behaviour (such as drug, alcohol, gambling, smoking addictions)
+- Addictive behaviour (drug, alcohol, gambling, smoking addictions)

-- Basic life skills training (such as learning to brush the teeth, getting dressed etc.)
+- Basic life skills training (learning to brush teeth, getting dressed)